evanca/quick-portfolio/projects/ad_iot/ad_iot.md

 - [Example Sonification](/audio/mp3s and m4as/LiveSystem.mp3)

 #### Smart Cities Data

-This final phase of the project also involved the development of a system for Smart Cities data.
+This final phase of the project also involved the development of a framework for Smart Cities data.
 Rather than dealing with data at the level of the network, this phase investigated the use of sensor level data.
-The system uses traffic data from open APIs around Dublin including Noise level data (Sonitus Systems API), number of public bikes available at stands and number of Free Parking Spaces in multi-storey car parks (Dublin City Council API), Travel Times on key routes around the city (Transport Infrastructure Ireland).
+The framework uses traffic data from open APIs around Dublin including Noise level data (Sonitus Systems API), number of public bikes available at stands and number of Free Parking Spaces in multi-storey car parks (Dublin City Council API), Travel Times on key routes around the city (Transport Infrastructure Ireland).
 It also uses weather data from the OpenWeather Maps API including rainfall, windspeed and temperature levels.
-Theoretical frameworks from Embodied Cognitive Science and music theory were once again used to guide the initial design of the system.
-The system is comprised of the same four component layers involved in the previous system and represented in the figure above.
+Theoretical frameworks from Embodied Cognitive Science and music theory were once again used to guide the initial design of the framework.
+The framework is comprised of the same four component layers involved in the previous framework and represented in the figure above.
 The output consists of three data-driven sound objects presented in sequence.
 The first object represents weather data the second represents traffic data and the third represents the number of available bikes at city bike stands.
 When attended to in sequence, the sonification is intended to give an overall sense of the state of the city in terms of these three categories.

 <img src="images/Model2.png?raw=true"/><br/>

 A number of strategies to mapping data to sound were adopted here.
 Traditional approaches to mapping data to sound (parameter mapping sonification) were employed alongside approaches that involve machine learning techniques.
 For example in the generative engine the highest point in the dataset is represented with a unique musical pattern and the lowest point is represented with another.
 By blending these motifs together using MusicVAE new musical patterns are generated to represent values between these two points.
 Essentially, the high point of the data is represented with one musical motif and the low point with another one.
 All data points in between are then represented as blends of these two motifs.
-This is a refinement of the target states approach I used for the previous system.
+This is a refinement of the target states approach I used for the previous framework.

 Data is mapped across the generative, sound synthesis and post-processing layers for each data object.